Cruelty to animals: Portugal

 Since 1 October 2014, violence against animals has been a crime in Portugal.
 Legislation published in the Diário da República on 29 August criminalizes the mistreatment of animals and indicates that "those who, without reasonable cause, inflict pain, suffering, or any other hardship to a companion animal abuse" are to be subject to imprisonment of up to one year.
 If such acts result in the "death of the animal", the "deprivation of an important organ or member", or "serious and permanent impairment of its capacity of locomotion", those responsible will be punished by imprisonment up to two years.

 As for pets, the new law provides that "whoever, having the duty to store, monitor or pet watch, abandons them, thereby putting in danger their food and the provision of care owed" faces up to six months imprisonment.

 Sweden

-In Sweden cruelty to animals is punishable by financial penalty and prison for up to two years.
+In Sweden cruelty to animals is punishable by a financial penalty and prison for up to two years.
 The owner will lose the right to own animals and the animals will be removed from the owner.